Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Uncompress files and rename plugin folder "UniversalViewer".

-Then uncompress and rename "uv" the last [official release] of the [UniversalViewer] in the subdirectory `views/shared/javascripts` of the plugin. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.
+Then uncompress and rename "uv" the last [official release] of the [UniversalViewer] in the subdirectory `views/shared/javascripts` of the plugin.
+If you want a more recent release, go to the last [distribution] in the repertory. and clone it in the same subdirectory. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.

 If your images are big (more than 1 to 5 MB, according to your server and your public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].